mderriey/mderriey.github.io/_drafts/openid-connect-and-js-applications-with-oidc-client-js.md

 ```

 As you can see, using the library is very easy.
-Using TypeScript?
-You're covered as the library also comes with [a definition file](https://github.com/IdentityModel/oidc-client-js/blob/464d01c2d89a90ac41d8253d835a5a3c2e18cfbd/oidc-client.d.ts).
+It's also worth to mention that if you're using TypeScript, you're covered as the library also comes with [a definition file](https://github.com/IdentityModel/oidc-client-js/blob/464d01c2d89a90ac41d8253d835a5a3c2e18cfbd/oidc-client.d.ts).
+If you want to try using `oidc-client-js`, the [Identity Server JS walkthrough](https://identityserver.github.io/Documentation/docsv2/overview/jsGettingStarted.html) has been updated to use it.